 Start drafting those letters for next year now.
 Or for this year-end.
 Over 30% of donations are given in December.
 It’s not too late to get in front of donors!

-(Want more tips for writing fundraising appeals that work?
-Download the step-by-step guide to raising more money from appeals!)
+(Want more tips for writing fundraising letters that work?
+Download the step-by-step guide to raising more money from fundraising appeals!)